 - One coat or two: There are a few "one coat" paints on the market.
 Don't rely on this, most paint still needs two coats to really show its true color (no pun intended).
 If you are going bold, then go boldly beautiful, and don't panic if it seems like a lot more color when it's on the walls.
 Again, live with it, put a few items back into the room and let it envelope you and guide you on the completion of your room update.

 Watch out for my new Here We Are video on the "before and after" process of this bathroom project.
-Here is a sneak-peek picture of me on the "after" set, so you can see the final paint color on the wall.
+Here is a sneak-peek picture of the "after" results so you can see the final paint color on the wall.
 It made such an improvement in the updating of this bathroom renovation.
 Remember, whether your project is a complete renovation or a simple makeover, paint creates a huge difference in a room, so enjoy the process and pick a color that you love.

 Have fun and revel in your selection of a new color.
 Look at magazines, online pictures, television shows to see how color is used in various settings.
 Don't be concerned with budget when you are getting your ideas together.
 Follow my 10 tips and you will be fearless on future projects.
 You can always write and ask me a question.
 I love to talk decorating!
 Good luck, and I hope this helps you.
 Let me know how your project turns out. ~ Luci